TUM-DSE/sys-lab/README.md

 - **Stage 1:** Deployment and evaluation — Understand the system and associated open-source code.
 Analyze the source code of the system, deploy, and exercise it using real-life workloads.
 - **Stage 2:** Build and contribution — Implementing additional feature(s) and demonstrating its effectiveness.
 The students are encouraged to contribute to the project by creating a pull request to get their feature(s) merged into the open-source project.
-- **Stage 3:** Report and peer-review — Each team will submit a report (~4 pages) that covers their evaluation and contributions.
-Then each student, independently, will evaluate two reports from other teams.
+- **Stage 3:** Report and presentation — Each team will submit a report (~4 pages) that covers their evaluation and contributions.
+During the final meeting, each team will present and defend their work in front of the others.

 There will be bonus points for students with accepted pull requests.
 Additionally, the top students will be nominated/encouraged to participate in the artifact evaluation committee for the major computer systems conferences: OSDI, SOSP, ASPLOS, EuroSys, etc.